afterpay/sdk-android/README.md

 The widget can be added to a layout or instantiated in code but an instance must always be initialised in one of the two ways demonstrated below and provided with the required callbacks which will notify your app when the widget is updated or an error occurs, or when an attempt to load an external URL is made.

+The widget will resize to fit the internal content and should not be made smaller so as to maintain legibility.

 ![Payment Schedule Widget][widget]

 ### Adding the Widget